 If you’re using the OpenVPN protocol, your VPN app can allow you to switch between TCP (Transmission Control Protocol) or UDP (User Datagram Protocol).
 Surfshark allows you to do that, so try it out and see which one allows for faster internet speed.

 Not all VPN clients support this feature, but it allows you to connect via TWO VPN servers.
 And even though they are located in two different countries, it may, in some cases, increase your VPN connection speeds.
 How?
 The MultiHop might redirect your traffic through a server that’s less loaded or has a better infrastructure.
 In turn, MultiHop can give you a faster connection.

 Reboot your device

-Your PC/phone/tablet or whatever other thing you’re using a VPN on may be having a software issue.
+Your PC/phone/tablet or whatever other device you use a VPN on may have a software issue.
 Try restarting it.

 Restart your router

 The good ol’ “try turning it off and on again” still works wonders and probably will for a long time.
 Try doing that with your router.